Zoe0123/Bossify-uofthacksVIII/README.md

-# about our UofT Hacks project
+# About our UofT Hacks project

 ## Inspiration
 We were inspired by the resilience of freelancers, particularly creative designers, during the pandemic.